Moisture Control

 Room-by-room mold guidance for bathrooms, basements, attics, and other high-risk areas.
 Prevention tips and what to do when you find mold.

-Mold prevention is moisture prevention â it's that simple.
-The EPA, FEMA, and building science research all agree: control moisture and you control mold.
+Mold prevention is moisture prevention — it's that simple.
+EPA, CDC, and WHO guidance all point to the same practical target: prevent persistent dampness and microbial growth.
 Understanding mold growth conditions makes prevention straightforward.
 Start with the two prevention pillars: Moisture and ventilation for everyday control, and room by room prevention for the highest risk areas.
 When a leak happens, follow the after a leak guide immediately to stay inside the 24-48 hour drying window.
-The WHO reports that 10-50% of buildings have dampness issues, so prevention is relevant for nearly everyone.

 Get the Free Checklist